-You were just in a car crash.
-Something that you never planned on happening to you happend.
+You were just injured in a car crash.
+The thing you never planned on happening to you happend.
 Now what?
 This page is designed to help you understand the process to recovery and what Lawyers can do to help.
 Even though you may not need a lawyer for everything, it helps to understand the process and some of the terms involved.

-Most of the communications with the insurance company regarding property damage and some No-Fault benefits will be handled immediately following the accident, and may not require legal intervention from our office to resolve.
-You are hiring us to help you primarily with the last claim, or liability coverage outside your own policy(ies).
+Most of the communications with the insurance company regarding property damage and some No-Fault benefits will be handled immediately following the accident, and may not require legal intervention from to resolve.
+You are hiring us as personal injury attorneys to help you primarily with the last claim, or liability coverage outside your own policy(ies).

 Generally speaking you are entitled to have your car repaired at the shop of your choice, and you are entitled to have a rental while your car/truck is being repaired.